 - Expanding, translating, and communicating insights / learnings in a heterogenous team

 - Managing (small) group work and expectations

-The aim of this module is to introduce students to transdisciplinary ways of working.
-Though workshops, games, and mini-lectures, students will get familiar with key concepts and principles of working with people from various disciplinary backgrounds.
-The emphasis is on developing a reflective practice and gaining an in-depth understanding of the goals and values that shape each discipline, and with that, to understand the contribution of different disciplines to transdisciplinary work.
+The aim of this module is to introduce students to transdisciplinary collaboration.
+Though workshops, games, and mini-lectures, students will get familiar with key concepts and principles of working with people from various disciplinary backgrounds as well as external stakeholders.
+The emphasis is on developing a reflective practice and gaining an in-depth understanding of the goals and values that shape each discipline, and with that, to understand the contribution of different disciplines and knowledge systems to transdisciplinary work.